 It’s thought that almost two million people have died as a result of rampaging hurricanes over the past two centuries.

-Do you know any interesting facts about hurricanes that we’ve missed out?
-Share them here in the comments section below!
+Do you know any interesting facts about hurricanes?
+Share them in the comments below!